flashback2k14/jira-activities/README.md

 This program has one required parameter and four optional parameter.

-The first parameter is the `--filepath` to the xml file that contains the result from the Jira activity feed.
+The first parameter is one of the following parameter.
 Because of permission issue we can not fetch directly the Jira activity feed.

+- The parameter `--filepath` to the xml file that contains the result from the Jira activity feed.

+- The parameter `--clipboard` to the copied xml content from the Jira activity feed.

 The second parameter is the `--start`.
 Mostly the start day of the working week.
 If it's not set then it's calculated from the `end` or from `Date.now()` if `end` is not present.